paradigma-cl/unbreakableID/README.md

 Questions arise on how human beings can address this look for trust, worldwide, increasing digital inclusion.

 ## The problem
-The world - is still- dominated by two extreme visions: one that denies the radical changes in patterns of communication that the ICT revolution entails and the other that denies the persistence of an economy based on the physical constraints imposed by location and the material nature of most goods and products.
+The world is still dominated by two extreme visions: one that denies the radical changes in communication patterns that the ICT revolution entails and the other that denies the persistence of an economy based on the physical constraints imposed by location and the material nature of most goods and products.

 The problems and opportunities detected are the advent and use of ICT to transform patterns of communication and that businesses are not fully aware of how these technologies should be used to create appropriate communication to be more productive.
 Communication that is acceptable for people both a customer and a human being.